M507/Restless/README.md

 # Restless

 ### DISCLAIMERS
 The information contained in this repo is for educational purposes ONLY!
-The author DOES NOT hold any responsibility for any misuse or damage of the information provided here.
+I DO NOT hold any responsibility for any misuse or damage of the information provided in my blog posts, discussions, activities, repositories, or exercises.

 #### This is a low hanging fruit for Red-Blue themed competitions.